George Ng's death due to rare stroke was 'entirely random,' inquest into Sunderland business boss told

 Doctors at the event started CPR, with a 999 call upgraded to the most serious level when he stopped breathing.

-A defibrillator from the Sage and one brought in by paramedics established he was not in a state a shock could be given.
+A defibrillator from the Sage and one brought in by paramedics established he was not in a state a shockn.

 After a pulse was found and paramedics took over his breathing, the 60-year-old was taken to the Freeman Hospital in Newcastle, as he had a history of high blood pressure and had suffered a cardiac arrest – he had a further arrest while in intensive care.